 - 1. DER Nameplate Ratings: - i.
 Storage inverter rating (kW) for AC-coupled or stand-alone systems; - ii.
 DG inverter rating (kW) for AC-coupled systems (if DG present); or - iii.
 DG + ESS inverter rating (kW) for DC-coupled systems. - 2.
-Storage capacity (kWh) 3 - e.
+Storage capacity (kWh) 6 - e.
 Provide specification data/rating sheets for both the AC and/or DC components including the manufacturer, model, and nameplate ratings (kW) of the inverter(s)/converters(s) and controllers for the ESS and/or DG system, and capacity of ESS unit(s) (kWh). - f.
 Indicate the type of Energy Storage (ES) technology to be used.
 For example, NaS, Dry Cell, PB-acid, Li-ion, vanadium flow, etc. - g.
 Will the proposed project provide both real power and reactive power (PQ injection)? - h.
 Will the proposed project provide reactive power control, either via volt/VAR mode or specific power factor? - i.
 Indicate whether the interconnected inverters inverter(s)/converter(s) is/are compliant to the latest versions of the following additional standards.
 If partially compliant to subsections of the latest standards, please list those subsections: - 1.
 IEEE 1547a 2018 - 2.
-UL 1741 and its supplement SA - j.
+UL 1741, including supplement B (UL 1741 SB) , with settings as specified in the utility's technical requirements document - j.
 List the system's maximum import in kW AC, including any equipment and ancillary loads (i.e., HVAC) to be installed to facilitate the ESS installation. - k.
 Indicate desired ramp rates in kW/second during charging and discharging (worst case will be assumed if not provided).
-Please attach a charge and discharge data/curve. - 1.
+Please attach a charge and discharge data/curve. - l.
 Is the ESS symmetrical or asymmetrical (e.g., charge magnitude equivalent to discharge magnitude)?
-Provide proposed inverter(s) power factor operating range and anticipated operational setpoints4 in the context of the expected two-quadrant or four-quadrant operation.
+Provide proposed inverter(s) power factor operating range and anticipated operational setpoints7 in the context of the expected two-quadrant or four-quadrant operation.

-3 Kilowatt hour rating values are typically not utilized for impact review outside of a utility performance requirement under and NWA solution.
+Kilowatt hour rating values are typically not utilized for impact review outside of a utility performance requirement under and NWA solution.
 However, kWh is required for utility reporting and is a mandatory date field.